magento/merchdocs/src/catalog/search-results.md

 ![]({% link catalog/assets/storefront-search-results-shorts.png %}){: .zoom}
 _Search Results with Pagination Controls_

-## Keyword mapping extends search results
+## Keyword mapping to extend search results

 This technique uses an attribute to create a keyword-based association between two products, so they are each returned in the search results of the other.
 You can use keyword mapping to promote a product in search results where it otherwise wouldn't appear.